arin-champati/stylegan2/README.md

-## StyleGAN2 &mdash; Official TensorFlow Implementation
+## StyleGAN2 &mdash; Official TensorFlow Implementation with Projector Change

+I added the absolute error to the projection loss to aid in more accurate projection of unnatural images.

 ![Teaser image](./docs/stylegan2-teaser-1024x256.png)